 Step 3: Slip working end under last wrap and pull tight.

 - Sheet Bend

 The sheet bend knot allows you to tie two pieces of rope together.
 If you need a longer rope than you have available, this knot is invaluable!
 It allows you to maximize the use of any rope scraps you may find to create a useable line or net.

 Step 1: Form a loop in the end of one rope.
 Pass the free end of the rope to be joined under the opening of the loop, around both parts of the first rope and back under itself.

 Step 2: Tighten all four ends of the rope until secure.

 Use the trucker’s hitch to tie down a load as tightly as possible.
 If you’re attaching anything to the roof of a vehicle – firewood, tents, duffle bags of supplies, etc. this is the knot to use to ensure everything is secure.

 Step 1: Tie one end of rope to fixed object such as car bumper.
-About mid-way on the rope tie a slippery half hitch to form a loop in the middle of the line.
+About mid-way on the rope tie a half hitch to form a loop in the middle of the line.
+It is best to make a slippery half hitch loop for this knot.
 Be sure the loop part is formed with the slack part of the rope or it will tighten down on itself under pressure.